Growth of automorphisms of virtually special groups: The complexity-reduction homomorphism

-Up to passing to a further finite-index subgroup $\Out^2(G)\leq\Out^1(G)$, we can assume that we have well-defined restriction homomorphisms $\Out^2(G)\ra\Out(E)$ for each edge group $E$ of $T$ (recall \Cref{rmk:restriction+}), and that the image of this homomorphism has trivial intersection with the finite subgroup $C^G_E\leq\Out(E)$ given by the conjugation action $N_G(E)\acts E$.
+Passing to a further finite-index subgroup $\Out^2(G)\leq\Out^1(G)$, we can assume that we have a restriction homomorphism $\Out^2(G)\ra\Out(E)$ for each edge group $E$, and that the image of this homomorphism has trivial intersection with the finite subgroup $C^G_E\leq\Out(E)$ given by the conjugacy action $N_G(E)\acts E$ (see again \Cref{rmk:restriction+}).

 The kernel of $\rho\colon\Out^2(G)\ra\prod_i\Out(V_i)$ can be described using \cite[Section~2]{Levitt-GD}.
 In Levitt's terminology, $\ker\rho$ is generated by \emph{bitwists} around the edges of $T/G$ \cite[Proposition~2.2]{Levitt-GD}.
 In fact, we can say more: for any $\phi\in\ker\rho$, the restriction of $\phi$ to each (maximal) vertex group of $T$ is inner and hence, for each edge group $E$ of $T$, the restriction $\phi|_E$ lies in $C^G_E$.
 By our choice of $\Out^2(G)$, the latter implies that $\phi|_E$ is trivial.
 Thus, any element of $\ker\rho$ restricts to the trivial outer automorphism on each edge group of $T$.
 A bitwist that is inner on the corresponding edge group represents the same outer class in $G$ as a product of two \emph{twists} (again in Levitt's terminology), so we conclude that $\ker\rho$ is generated by twists.
 Now, twists around distinct edges commute in $\Out(G)$, while twists around a given edge $e$ generate a subgroup of $\Out(G)$ isomorphic to a direct product of (virtual) direct factors of the centralisers of $G_e$ in the two vertex groups of $e$ (this uses \Cref{lem:cc_basics}(2)).
 From this, one can deduce that $\ker\rho$ is isomorphic to a finite direct product of cyclic edge groups and convex-cocompact subgroups of non-QH vertex groups of $T$ (we leave the details of this to the reader).
 This implies that $\ker\rho$ is special.